 Virtual Prices: $380 for the entire experience for up to 25 participants. $95/per lesson, available for mix and match to fit your needs.
 If you require additional sessions of the same content, it is $95 for one lesson, and $70 for each additional lesson.

-If your group is smaller or larger than the required number of people, there is a great chance we can join your group with another group or book your an additional session.
+If your group is smaller or larger than the required number of people, there is a great chance we can join your group with another group or book you an additional session.
 Please contact us for details.

 For specific program details, including information on virtual option, please click here: Cape May/Wildwood